Yum! Brands: International focus

+In India, Thailand, Nepal, and Nigeria, Yum!
+Brands operates primarily through its largest franchise partner, Devyani International Limited, which manages numerous KFC, Pizza Hut, and Taco Bell outlets.

 Yum!
 Brands opened its 40,000th store in Calangute, Goa, India in October 2013.

-In 2013, its KFC subsidiary opened a fast casual version, KFC eleven, test location in Louisville on Bardstown Road.
-The sole KFC Eleven was closed in April 2015.
 In the third quarter of 2013, Yum!
 Brands had to book an impairment of the goodwill resulting from the takeover of Little Sheep in 2011 in the amount of $222 million, which reduced profits for 2013.

 In 2014, Yum! launched a number of additional restaurant test concepts, Super Chix, U.S. Taco Co. and Banh Shop.
 Yum! opened Super Chix in Central Arlington, Texas, a restaurant similar in format to Chick-fil-A, on April 9, 2014.
 In the summer of 2014, Yum!'s Taco Bell subsidiary launched its U.S. Taco Co and Urban Tap Room fast-casual taco concept restaurant in Huntington Beach, California, to take on fast casual restaurants like Chipotle and Panera.

 In the first quarter of 2015, Third Point Management and Corvex Management separately acquired an unspecified stake in the company.
 A second Chix unit opened in May 2015 with additional menu items.
 Super Chix was sold to founder Nick Ouimet and an investment group in August 2015.

 In 2017, Yum! announced plans to open 10 Pizza Hut restaurants in Ethiopia, after signing a franchise with the country's Belayab Foods and Franchise PLC.

-In January 2020, Yum! announced they were acquiring Irvine, California-based The Habit Burger Grill, for $375 million; the transaction has completed on March 18, 2020.
+In January 2020, Yum! announced they were acquiring Irvine, California-based The Habit Burger Grill, for $375 million; the transaction was completed on March 18, 2020.
+The company was renamed Habit Burger & Grill in 2024.

 In 2020 and 2021, Yum! acquired several technology companies.
 In March 2020, it acquired Heartstyles, an omnichannel training company.
 In March 2021, it acquired Tictuk Technologies, an Israeli omnichannel ordering and marketing solutions provider, and announced it was acquiring Kvantum Inc., an artificial intelligence-based consumer insights and marketing technology company.
 In September 2021, Yum! completed the acquisition of Australian kitchen order management and delivery technology company Dragontail Systems for US$69.1 million in cash.

+In December 2023, the company announced it will acquire 218 restaurants from its largest franchisee EG Group in the UK and Ireland.
+After completion in 2024, all of the privately owned EG Group's KFC UK and Ireland businesses will come under Yum's KFC UK and Ireland management.

+Animal welfare

+In 2021, Yum!
+Brands committed to transitioning to 100% cage-free eggs in the majority of its locations by 2026, and globally by 2030.